 Wait, have l mentioned how ridiculously easy to make this semolina pudding recipe is?
 Ready in well under 10 minutes and a bowl of sheer goodness is right there in front of you.

 It makes a great alternative to the good old oat porridge.
-Top it either with cinnamon only or your favourite jam, fresh fruit or nuts.
+Top it either with groun cinnamon only or your favourite jam, fresh fruit or nuts.
 Or fruit and nuts together.

 For an exotic touch, why not try my Indian Semolina Pudding?
 Made with tossed semolina, cardamom pods and saffron, and served with pistachios and raisins, this pudding is utterly delicious.